If you are flying soon, welcome back to Tucson International Airport (TUS)!

 Not at the present time.
 The Tucson Airport Authority’s Emergency Medical Services team has been trained and provided with specific guidance on COVID-19 and is prepared to respond to emergencies at TUS.
 Flight crews and airport personnel are required to contact the Centers for Disease Control and Prevention (CDC) if an individual is sick with specific symptoms.

-Frontier Airlines has implemented temperature screenings of passengers and flight crews before boarding, using touchless thermometers.
+Frontier Airlines is conducting temperature screenings of passengers and flight crews before boarding using touchless thermometers.
 Only those with a temperature reading below 100.4° Fahrenheit are allowed to board.

 8. Should I arrive earlier than normal for my flight?